Naereen/web-sphinx/trademarks.rst

  * CUDA and nVidia CUDA are © and ® of nVidia,
  * Python, PyDOC, Pypi and Sphinx are © and ® of The Python Foundation,
  * OCaml, and OCamlDoc are © and ® of INRIA,
- * XML, HTML, Javascript are name of technologies developped by the WWW consortium, and the Mozilla Foundation,
+ * XML, HTML, Javascript are name of technologies developed by the WWW consortium, and the Mozilla Foundation,
  * Firefox is © and ® of the Mozilla Foundation,
  * Google Analytics, Google, Google Code, Google Site and Youtube are © and ® of Google Inc.,
  * reStructuredText and docutils are © and ® of David Goodger et al.,